isa-nurbek/python-project-49/README.md

 ### Rules

-1. The player is presented with two random numbers.
+- The player is presented with two random numbers.
-2. They must calculate and input the greatest common divisor of these numbers.
+- They must calculate and input the greatest common divisor of these numbers.
-3. If the player answers correctly, they proceed to the next question.
+- If the player answers correctly, they proceed to the next question.
-4. If the player answers incorrectly, the correct result is displayed, and the game ends.
+- To win, the player must correctly answer **three consecutive** questions.
-5. To win, the player must correctly answer **three consecutive** questions.
+- If the player provides an incorrect answer, the correct result is displayed, and the game ends.

 ### Example Gameplay